Deltares/hydromt_fiat/docs/user_guide/user_guide_overview.rst

          - "Base Zone"
          - "Land Use"

-Save the yaml file and set up the **FIAT** model.
-As output you will receive a *.csv-file with your original exposure data together with the newly created aggregation zone(s).
+Load the yaml file and set up the **FIAT** model.
+As output you will receive a *.csv-file with your original exposure data together with the newly created aggregation label(s).

 It can happen that in the aggregation files polygons overlap.
 In this case **FIAT** will merge the information for the affected Object ID and assign both aggregation zones to the object.::